zelshahawy/fairydb/README.md

 There are two other projects outside of crustydb workspace that we will use later `e2e-benchmarks` and `e2e-tests`.
 These are used for end-to-end testing (eg sending SQL to the server and getting a response).

+## To use the application after building, you should first run the server bin and then the cli bin.

+When running the CLI: I highly recommend doing the following:

+- \r mydb # which creates a database.
+You can change mydb with any name you like.

+- \c mydb # connects to the database you just made.

+- CREATE TABLE users (id INTEGER PRIMARY KEY, name VARCHAR(255)); # Creates a dummy table for your database

+- INSERT INTO users VALUES (1, 'alice'); # insert dummy values

+- SELECT * FROM users; # retrieve all values

+You could find a list of all commands down this file.

 ## Tests

 Most crates have tests that can be run using cargo `cargo test`.
 Like building you can run tests for a single crate `cargo test -p common`.
 Note that tests will build/compile code in the tests modules, so you may encounter build errors here that do not show up in a regular build.